DTM-23/MCA-2022/README.md

 Whilst the original PDF transcription was quite inaccurate, the MIDI transcription is significantly more so.
 The week 10 transcription has stretched out the first 30 bars of the pieces across 3 entire pages, each line only containing 2 bars filled with inaccurate transcription of the piece.
-The key within the piece has also been changed entirely, with both clefs completely missing whilst
+The key within the piece has also been changed entirely, going from the titular C major to